scmathew/spring-boot-tutorial/notes/misc-notes.md

 ## Spring Actuator
 - Provides insights into running applications, allows for health checks/monitoring
   - `localhost:8080/actuator`
+- Out of the box endpoints
   - health endpoint, simple up/down status
   - beans endpoint, info about beans in app
   - env endpoint, all env vars
   - info endpoint
   - metrics endpoint
+  - etc

 - Ensure actuator endpoints are not publicly available and only enable the endpoints you need
 - Can create new endpoints (room web app - `GreetingEndpoint`)